From Operator to CEO in 6 Weeks at $72K: The Forced Role Transition That Unstuck Revenue

 Stayed connected without being a bottleneck.

-The System That Enabled 6-Week Transition
+The System That Enabled a 6-Week Operator-to-CEO Transition at $72K

 Component 1: Time Audit Revealing Misallocation